ceharris/avr-blink/README.md

 other passive components, the aim is to get you from zero to being able to compile an AVR program and transfer it to the MCU to run.

-In this tutorial, we'll use the AVR C/C++ compiler (`avr-gcc`) along, a utility known as `avrdude` used to drive the programmer which in turn programs the AVR hardware, plus a couple of other utilities.
+In this tutorial, we'll use the AVR C/C++ compiler (`avr-gcc`) along with a utility known as `avrdude` used to drive the programmer that programs the AVR hardware, plus a couple of other utilities.
 We'll use a plain text editor and command-line tools so that you can understand the basic flow without getting tangled up in an IDE that hides a lot of